martian-lang/martian-docs/content/writing-pipelines/index.md

 )
 ~~~~

-`mrf` is an "opinionated" formatter, inspired by tools like `gofmt`, therefore
+`mro format` is an "opinionated" formatter, inspired by tools like `gofmt`, therefore
 we will borrow [their explanation](https://blog.golang.org/go-fmt-your-code) of
 the benefits of canonical code formatting: